Making homemade raspberry jam and canning jars of it for long term storage is a great way to enjoy the taste of summer raspberries all year round!

 - Lower each of the jars onto an elevated rack in the canner.
 The jars must be completely covered with water, and must have at least an inch of water over the top of the jar.
 Add more boiling water to canner, if necessary, to make sure.

-- After the jars cool off, you can check to see they sealed properly by pressing the middle of the lid.
+After the jars cool for 24 hours, you can check to see they sealed properly by pressing the middle of the lid.
 The jar should NOT spring back when touched.
 If it does spring back, then you will need to refrigerate that particular jar.
 Let the sealed jars stand at room temp for 24 hours, then store unopened in a cool, dark place for up to 1 year.